Determining which type of equity loan is best for you depends on several factors:

 Lenders typically limit the cash-out refinance to 80 percent of the home’s value, says Jay Voorhees, broker and founder of JVM Lending, a mortgage company in Walnut Creek, California.

 Check fees and interest rates

 It’s important to compare closing costs and home equity loan rates.
-Fees might be higher for a cash-out refinance than they are for a HELOC, but the interest rate might be lower for a cash-out refinance.
+Fees might be higher for a cash-out refinance than for a HELOC, but the interest rate might be lower for a cash-out refinance.

 The ability to lock in a low fixed rate is an advantage of a cash-out refinance, Voorhees says.
 “Whenever your payback period is going to be relatively slow, it behooves you to have a fixed rate because it’s much safer,” he says.